 Click for article summary...

 The article argues that as AI investment accelerates, leadership ownership becomes a decisive factor in whether organisations see real returns.
 AI can no longer be treated as a purely technical or IT-led initiative.
 Instead, senior leaders are stepping in to set direction, prioritise use cases, and ensure AI efforts are aligned with business strategy.
 The article highlights that many AI programmes still struggle because organisations lack the skills, structures and confidence to scale.
-Training, learning and capability-building are essential to help leaders and teams move from experimentation to sustained value creation.

 click to return...